natebarksdale/natebarksdale.github.io/src/content/blog/2008-10-01-give-or-take-100000-words.md

 description: An exploration of the complexities of translating literature, especially in the case of Hugo’s "Les Misérables."
 emoji: 📚
 tags:
-  - 🌍 Literature
   - ✍️ Translation
+  - ✍️ Literature
+  - 🌍 Culture
+  - 📖 Books
-  - 🏞️ Hugo
+  - 📖 Discussions
 haiku: |
   Words stretch and diverge,
   Intent lost in the echoes,